-It is also important to work on endurance exercises.
+Before a hip or knee replacement, it is also important to work on endurance exercises.
 Endurance is the ability to work over a period of time.
 Think of it as another form of strengthening before surgery.
 Endurance exercises can be anywhere between a few minutes to 1 hour or more.
 Walking, bicycling, and swimming build endurance by improving nerve impulses to your muscles and as well as improving your cardiovascular health.
-Sometimes your arthritic knee limits your ability to perform these exercises.
+Sometimes your arthritic hip or knee limits your ability to perform these exercises.
 Listen to your body and try to perform these exercise to the best of your ability.
+Remember putting the work in before surgery will make your recovery easier.
 We recommend attempting these exercises 2-3 days a week.

-TREADMILL WALKING - The idea is to walk at a comfortable pace while still keeping the "Heel-Toe" pattern.
+TREADMILL WALKING - The treadmill is a good starting point before your hip or knee replacement.
+The idea is to walk at a comfortable pace while still keeping the "Heel-Toe" pattern.
 Sometimes walking in front of a mirror can help remind you to keep a smooth and even gait pattern.
 Patient's usually start at a speed of 2-3 mph (it is okay to be slower as well).
 Once comfortable, you can increase the speed and incline in a safe responsible manner.